zhongl/scala-with-cats/src/pages/functors/contravariant-invariant.md

 Now define an instance of `Printable` for the following `Box` case class.
-You'll need to write this as an `implicit def` as described in Section [@sec:type-classes:recursive-implicits]:
+You'll need to write this as an `implicit def` as described in Section [@sec:type-classes:composition]:

 ```scala mdoc:silent
 final case class Box[A](value: A)